-Advanced users might want to use the WordPress “network of sites” (multisite) feature with the WordPress MU Domain Mapping plugin.
-This combination allows separate “sites” within one WordPress installation, mapping different domain names or subdomains to those sites.
+Advanced users might want to use the WordPress “network of sites” (multisite) feature, possibly with the WordPress MU Domain Mapping plugin.
+This combination allows separate “sites” within one WordPress installation, possibly mapping different domain names or subdomains to those sites.

 This page isn’t a full guide: it just has tips for our servers, and assumes you have a strong working knowledge of WordPress.
 See the official WordPress network of sites documentation for more detailed information.

-- It requires additional setup that’s usually not necessary with WordPress.
+- It requires additional setup that’s not necessary with standard WordPress.

 - Some plugins and themes don’t work properly with it.

-- It unnecessarily ties together two domain names in a technical sense, which limits what you can do.
+- If you use it to handle multiple domain names, it unnecessarily ties together those domain names in a technical sense, which limits what you can do.
 For example, you can’t have separate email addresses for the two domain names, and you can’t cancel the hosting service for the domain name that hosts the database and files without interrupting service for all of them.